KronicDeth/intellij-elixir/README.md

 ![Module Settings > Dependencies](/screenshots/project_settings/module/Dependencies.png?raw=true "Module Dependencies")

 Module dependencies include the SDK and the module's own sources.
-Mix dependencies from `deps/` are automatically detected and registered as IDE Libraries by the background `DepsWatcher`:
+Mix dependencies from `deps/` are automatically detected and registered as IDE Libraries by processes that run in the background and monitor file changes:

 * **Trigger**: File system events in `deps/` and `_build/` (after `mix deps.get`, `mix compile` or folder deletions).
 * **What it creates**: For each dependency, an IDE Library with source roots from `deps/APP/lib` and class roots from `_build/ENV/lib/APP/ebin`.
 * **Result**: Dependencies appear under "External Libraries" in the Project tool window, providing Go-to-Declaration, completion, and Find Usages into dependency source code.
 * **Troubleshooting**: If libraries don't appear after `mix deps.get`, try running `mix compile` to generate `_build/` output, then wait a few seconds for the file watcher to pick up changes.
 You can also use **Tools → Elixir → Install Mix Dependencies**.

-### SDK Status Widget (Experimental)
+### SDK Status Widget

 The status bar can display an **Elixir SDK status widget** in the bottom-right corner of the IDE.
 It shows the current SDK version and warns about configuration problems.
+It will only display when you have an Elixir file open in the editor.

 **Enabling the widget:**

 1. Open **Settings** (Ctrl+Alt+S / ⌘,)
-2. Navigate to **Languages & Frameworks → Elixir → Experimental Settings**
+2. Navigate to **Languages & Frameworks → Elixir**
 3. Check **"Enable Status Bar Widget showing if the Elixir SDK is correctly configured"**
-4. Click **OK** -- the widget appears in the status bar immediately
+4. Click **OK** -- the widget appears in the status bar when you have Elixir files open.

 **Widget states:**